We use crediting rates

 This process is the same for both Super and Pension account types.

-- Returns can be positive (money credited to your account) or negative (money debited from your account).
+• Returns can be positive (money credited to your account) or negative (money debited from your account).

-- We credit returns after applicable fees, costs, and tax (including rebates).
+• We credit returns after applicable fees, costs, and tax (including rebates).
 See more on investment fees.

 When you change investments or make a partial withdrawal

-If you make an investment switch or a partial withdrawal before we issue the final crediting rate, the final crediting rate will still be applied to the balance you held to the end of the quarter.
+If you make an investment switch or a partial withdrawal before we issue the final crediting rate, the final crediting rate will still be applied to the balance you held at the end of the quarter.

 When you make a full withdrawal or transfer between accounts

-If you make a full withdrawal before we declare final crediting rates, interim crediting rates will apply to the entire balance you held in a given investment option at the end of the quarter.
+If you make a full withdrawal before we issue final crediting rates, interim crediting rates will apply to the entire balance you held in a given investment option at the end of the quarter.

 Transferring funds between a UniSuper super account and a UniSuper pension account (or vice versa), is treated as a withdrawal (even though you may choose the same investment options in the account you’re transferring to).